mrolafsson/telemark/README.md

 markup.html.init(window);
 ```

 > The library will do it's best to manage any conflicts in the namespace.
-If a particular element is a reserved word, or an attribute has same name as an element already defined the library will prefix with an underscore, e.g. the `_class()` attribute.
+If a particular element is a reserved word, or an attribute has same name as an element already defined the library will prefix with a dollar sign (`$`), e.g. the `$class()` attribute.

 ### Iteration